 The Taylor GS Mini-e is the next acoustic bass on our list.
 This slightly smaller and unusual bass by Taylor packs quite a punch.
 This Taylor offers a great plugged-in sound due to a killer built-in preamp and pickup.

-Overall, this is a pretty nice Taylor bass that bassists are sure to love.
+Overall, this is a pretty nice Taylor acoustic bass that bassists are sure to love.
+Be sure to consider this instrument if you’re trying to find a small acoustic bass guitar that sounds great.

 This mahogany bass guitar is pretty big but the neck is a bit shorter.
 The mahogany offers the acoustic bass guitar a rich tone that will fit in perfectly in a small band setting.